 Christina agreed and emphasized that this intentionality - and communicating it - is a key part of offering meaningful perks.

-“We have no tracked vacation policy at Rapid7, for example.
+She continues, “We have no tracked vacation policy at Rapid7, for example.
 We have more problems trying to get people to take vacation, than we do with people abusing it.
 We want our employees to understand that we're not trying to mirror the same vacation policy as every other company.
 Because we trust that our employees are going to make smart choices and do their work, we want them to take the time they need.
 We're not going to nickel and dime them every time they want to take an afternoon off or go to a doctor's appointment.
 And I think giving that explanation and helping our people understand why we chose this perk is important.”

 Tip 4: Communicate, communicate, communicate